-Next week, from Monday 22nd October, we'll be covering websites and social media.
+In the next module, we'll be covering websites and social media.
 We'll go through the different options for naming your freelancing business (and website), with full instructions for getting everything set up.

-If this all sounds like it might be a bit technical and daunting, don't worry.
-There'll be step by step videos so you can see exactly what to do, as well as clear written instructions.
+If this all sounds like it might be a bit technical and daunting, don't worry: I give you step-by-step instructions in the module.